stenwt/librarium/content/docs/04-clusters/01-public-cloud/01-aws/09-eks.md

     |**Static Placement** | By default, Palette uses dynamic placement, wherein a new VPC with a public and private subnet is created to place cluster resources for every cluster. <br /> These resources are fully managed by Palette and deleted, when the corresponding cluster is deleted.
 Turn on the **Static Placement** option if it's desired to place resources into preexisting VPCs and subnets.|
     |**Region** | Choose the preferred AWS region where you would like the clusters to be provisioned.|
     |**SSH Key Pair Name** | Choose the desired SSH Key pair.
 SSH key pairs need to be pre-configured on AWS for the desired regions.
 The selected key is inserted into the VMs provisioned.|
-    |**Cluster Endpoint Access**:| Select Private or Public or Private & Public, based on how the customer want to establish the communication with the endpoint for the managed Kubernetes API server and your cluster.
+    |**Cluster Endpoint Access**:| Select Private, Public or Private & Public, based on how the customer want to establish the communication with the endpoint for the managed Kubernetes API server and your cluster.
     |**Public Access CIDR**: |For Public or Private & Public end point access, give the CIDR values.|
     |**Enable Encryption**|The user can enable secret encryption by toggling **Enable Encryption**.
 Provide the provider KMS key ARN to complete the wizard.
 Review [EKS Cluster Encryption](#eks-cluster-secrets-encryption) for more details.|
     |**Worker Pool Update**|Optionally enable the option to update the worker pool in parallel.|